Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

 where $m^\ast$ is the effective mass of the electrons.
 Then, there should be another scale of oscillation in addition to the half Fermi wavelength that was observed everywhere in the 2DES.
 The observed node spacings are approximately 230\,nm (see the flow branch of the line profile in Fig. 2 of Ref.\cite{Kozikov}), which probably matches this wavelength, $\lambda_L$.
 In their experiment\cite{Kozikov}, a source-drain bias of 100\,$\mu$V AC r.m.s. was used to drive the current.
 This gave $\lambda_L \approx 470$\,nm, which was approximately twice the value.
 Other than this wavelength, many what appear to be wave oscillations and fringes of approximately 200\,-\,500\,nm were observed in \cite{Kozikov}.
 In Fig.\,\ref{fig_lambdaL} (a), we compare $\lambda_L$ with the averaged wavelength obtained from two SGM experimental results.
 In the absence of other promising length scales to explain the observed node spacings (Fermi wavelength $= 72$\,nm, elastic mean free path $=49$\,$\mu$m, thermal length $=9$\,$\mu$m, and dephasing length $=200$\,$\mu$m in \cite{Kozikov}), the wavelength derived from this model deserves consideration.
 In addition to this propagating-directional wavelength, attention must be paid to the lateral-directional wavelength, i.e., the width of the electron flow.
 It seems obvious that the width corresponds to the width of the QPC, which is approximately the same length as the Fermi wavelength shown in the article.
 This result indicates that the $x$-directional wavenumber is approximately the same as the Fermi wavenumber, which further supports the prerequisite for the accelerated model ($k_x = k_F, k_y = 0$).
 Consequently, we can confirm that the total kinetic energy of the electrons in these streams corresponds to the sum of $E_F$ and $eV_\mathrm{sd}$.

 In this experiment\cite{Kozikov}, an AC electric field was applied to the sample, however, the frequency was below several hundreds of Hz (considering the description ``using a standard lock-in technique").
 For the electrons in a high-mobility sample, the AC field in this frequency range is equivalent to a slowly varying DC field; they equilibrate at every moment.
 Thus, the observed quantized conductance should be interpreted as a static DC conductance.
-According to this accelerated model, there would be a characteristic frequency $f_\mathrm{c} = N/\tau = eV_\mathrm{sd}/h$, which becomes 24\,GHz for a typical source-drain voltage of 100\,$\mu$V. Fig.\,\ref{fig_lambdaL} (b) shows this frequency, $f_\mathrm{c}$, as a function of $V_\mathrm{sd}$.
-To test the phenomena predicted by Kubo's linear-response theory\cite{Kawabata_Review,MukundaDas}, the timescale of the inverse of $f_\mathrm{c}$ should be required.
-It is expected that, for frequencies larger than $f_\mathrm{c}$, the real part of the conductance is reduced from the quantized value, and the QPC becomes capacitive.
+According to this accelerated model, there would be a characteristic frequency

+which is also derived from the fluctuation-dissipation theorem\cite{Blanter}, and has been already confirmed by the shot noise experiment using QPC\cite{Zakka-Bajjani}.
+Fig.\,\ref{fig_lambdaL} (b) shows this frequency, $f_\mathrm{c}$, as a function of $V_\mathrm{sd}$.
+The frequency becomes 24\,GHz for a typical source-drain voltage of 100\,$\mu$V, and the regime in $f > f_\mathrm{c}$ is no conduction regime.
+In the no conduction regime, the system can be described by the solution of the Schr\"odinger equation for a time-dependent linear potential\cite{Guedes}, where the position of the electrons oscillates around a point.
 Thus far, a high-frequency conductance measurement using a frequency of 160\,MHz ($< f_\mathrm{c}$) has shown that the imaginary part becomes capacitive; however, the real part remains the same as the DC measurement\cite{Regul}.
-In the next section, we further show that this accelerated model explains another long-disputed phenomenon regarding QPCs.
+In the next section, we further show that this accelerated model explains another long-disputed phenomenon regarding the QPC.